LongQuanNguyen/LongQuanNguyen.github.io/_posts/2025-12-17-eternal-serucrity.md

 ## Introduction
 Eternal security, often referred to as “once saved, always saved,” is the belief that a true follower of Christ can have full assurance of salvation.

-In this post, I will explain what eternal security is, how a person can have it, and how one can know with certainty that it is theirs.
+In this post, I will discuss what eternal security is, how a person can have it, and how one can know with certainty that it is theirs.

 ## What does it mean to be Eternal?
 Eternal means lasting forever - unchanging and constant.
 Eternal is a characteristics of God, and only God could grant blessings that are truly eternal.
 "For I am the Lord, I change not; therefore ye sons of Jacob are not consumed."(Malachi 3:6-18)